taylorlarkins/startup/README.md

 * How to purchase a domain name and associate it with an IP address
 * How to create DNS records for a domain name
 * How to obtain and renew web certificates using Caddy
+* How to use HTML to effectivley structure a web page
+* How to seperate mangagment of a project into development and production environments
+* How to utilize deployment scripts to easily update a production environment